 Yes!
-Completed, high resolution digital jpegs are available for purchase.
+Completed, high resolution digital jpegs are available in all collections.
 They, and the print release that comes with them, are the most valuable products that I offer.
-In order to protect the artistic integrity of our time together, and to ensure that you are able to enjoy your art to the fullest, they are available and priced accordingly.

 No. I do not share uncompleted work.
 When Michelangelo was hired to paint the Sistine Chapel, he didn't just hand over his paints and brushes.
 He stayed until the job was done.
 500 years later we continue to enjoy his legacy.
 I'm no Michelangelo, but I am an artist, and your family history deserves to be preserved with the same care and attention to detail.
 My job isn't done until you have an heirloom quality album in your hand and a piece of museum quality art on your wall.

 Whether I'm spending the entire day with you or just a few hours, we can plan it all during our consultation.
 For shorter sessions, I usually suggest an activity that your family typically enjoys together (ice cream party, frisbee in the park, baking cookies, roasting marshmallows, apple picking, a family walk, game night, etc).
 Longer sessions are more relaxed and include every day activities as well (meals, cuddle time, grocery shopping, bed time, and everything in between).
 The world is your oyster!